Charleston, South Carolina

 4. Technical cleanup

-Crawl traps, redirect chains, broken canonicals, slow LCP, missing or invalid schema, mobile rendering bugs — the structural issues that bottleneck everything above them.
-See the full technical SEO checklist for what we run through.
+Crawl traps, redirect chains, broken canonicals, slow LCP, invalid schema, mobile rendering bugs.
+The full technical SEO checklist lists what we run.

 Lighthouse · Rich Results Test · Crawl audits